mhmahmoodalam/developerportfolio/README.md

 - Hassle-free updates for the above tools with a single dependency.

 The tradeoff is that **these tools are preconfigured to work in a specific way**.
 If your project needs more customization, you can ["eject"](https://facebook.github.io/create-react-app/docs/available-scripts#npm-run-eject) and customize it, but then you will need to maintain this configuration.

+### Dark Mode

+Dark mode is supported using two style theme
+-- primary color : for dark mode
+-- primary_light color : for light mode

+### portfolio data

+One can use the \src\data\base_copy.js to populate the data base don which the portfolio can be extended as per user

+### future work

+null value and validation while rendering data

+allow save to pdfin better format

+fix mobile view